 When events, circumstances or operating results indicate the carrying values of certain long-lived assets expected to be held and used might be impaired, the Company prepares projections of the undiscounted future cash flows expected to result from the use of the assets and their eventual disposition.
 If the projections indicate the recorded amounts are not expected to be recoverable, such amounts are reduced to estimated fair value.
+Assets classified as held for sale are reflected at the lower of carrying value or fair value less cost to sale.
 Fair value may be estimated based upon internal evaluations that include quantitative analyses of revenues and cash flows, reviews of recent sales of similar assets and independent appraisals.
-No impairment was recorded during the year ended December 31, 2023.
+No impairment was recorded during the year ended December 31, 2024.